Between now and November 3

 Education and caution are the best weapons against information warfare.
 But our days are full and time is limited.
 This website is an attempt to provide concerned people with a digest of updated and readable disinformation-related facts and news.
 We can not afford not to know.

-Over the past few years, we have been waking up to the alarming reality that we were invaded, via social media, by Russia in the lead up to the 2016 election.
-In addition to outright attacks such as Guccifer 2.0 - a supposedly lone hacker who broke into the Democratic National Committee network - our local communities were infiltrated via fake Facebook pages and communities and troll-administered accounts.
+Over the past few years, we work up to the alarming reality that we were invaded, via social media, by Russia in the 2016 election.
+In addition to outright cyber attacks such as Guccifer 2.0 - a supposedly lone hacker who broke into the Democratic National Committee network - our local communities were infiltrated via fake Facebook pages and communities and troll-administered accounts.
 It is not an exaggeration to say that a war of information was carried out against US citizens on US-owned social media platforms and even on US soil.

-The United States also faces a disinformation war from within.
+In 2020, the United States is facing a disinformation war from within.
 Trump's 2016 Social Media Director, Brad Parscale, was promoted to the role of 2020 Campaign Manager.
 Parscale attributes the 2016 campaign's come-from-behind win, at least partially, to his self-described bunker mentality.
 He knows how to leverage the targeting and the reach of social media platforms, and he did just that in the waning weeks of the 2016 campaign.

-Facebook is a marketing engine, which Parscale has continued leveraging since the 2016 win.
-Trump's 2020 campaign started on November 9, 2016.
-It is an engine for to building followers, testing messaging and further exploiting the divisions that have now come to define aspects of American society.
-For the Trump team, Impeachment isn't a hindrance, it's a campaign.
-Impeachment and cries of a witch hunt are a means of attracting new followers, mobilizing volunteers and generating donations.
-Trump has already has invested millions in the impeachment campaign, and his divisive, explosive messaging is paying off.
+Facebook is a marketing engine, which Parscale has continued building since the 2016 campaign.
+This engine for building followers, testing messaging and further driving the divisions that have now come to define aspects of American society.
+Impeachment wasn't a hindrance, it was an opportunity for a campaign -- cries of a witch hunt were a means of attracting new followers, mobilizing volunteers and generating donations.

-With months to go before the election, how do we fight disinformation?
+With WEEKS to go before the election, how do we fight disinformation?
 Regulating the social media platforms will take years, and face untold uphill battles.
-We need to take action now.
+What do we do now?